 | Monitors | Core/Monitor/ |

-Display detection (Monitor.current()), stable identity (OutputId), and MonitorRestoreAssignments (re-maps saved per-monitor workspaces after a topology change by displayId then geometry/name best-match).
+Display detection (Monitor.current()), UUID-first durable identity (OutputId), and MonitorRestoreAssignments (re-maps saved per-monitor workspaces by unique display UUID, then uses runtime ID/name only for UUID-less displays before geometry/name best-match).
+Duplicate live UUID claims fail closed to session-only runtime identity.
 Orientation reported over IPC is the effective orientation (settings.effectiveOrientation — override or auto). |

 | Sleep / Lock | Core/Sleep/, Core/LockScreen/ |